 Understanding Fees Associated with PTO

 Permission to Operate, or PTO, is the official thumbs-up from the utility to hook your solar system into the grid.
-Getting that sign-off usually comes with a price tag.
+Getting that crucial sign-off usually comes with a price tag.
 There are usually a few different fees that go along with the process, such as

 Application Fee: This is the first step you need to take.
 Before your system can go live, you’ve got to officially ask for permission to operate—yeah, there’s paperwork.
 And yep, there’s a fee.
 It basically covers the utility’s time to look things over and decide if your setup’s ready for the next step.